il1yasvie1/FEM-Isometry/README.md

 3. interior penalty methods, e.g. $`C^0`$ or Discontinuous Lagrange elements.
 4. mixed formulation on two Poisson's equations.
 We have not explored this approach.

 We mainly develop the theory for $`C^0`$-interior penalty method which use Lagrange elements with degree at least 2.
+Other elements adapt the discrete energy as the jump terms would be 0.

 We implement the exponential map using Rodrigues' rotation formula: first define map $`[\cdot]_{\times}: \mathbb{R}^3 \to \mathbb{R}^{3\times 3}`$ such that for $`w = [w_1, w_2, w_3]^T`$:
 ```math